 View Presentation

-A hallmark of this project is the redemptive, restorative and calming power of landscape experienced by users when surrounded by a living landscape that transitions from the internal atrium to external stairways and the pedestrianised campus spine.
+A hallmark of the project is the redemptive, restorative and calming power of landscape experienced by users when surrounded by a living landscape that transitions from the internal atrium to external stairways and the pedestrianised campus spine.

 The project embodied a sustainable approach to campus planning through the incorporation of water sensitive urban design, the consolidation of services, the improvement of micro-climates and the reduction in vehicle carbon footprint within the university grounds, all without compromising maintenance and operations.